chef-cft/habitat-workshop-environment/README.md

 * If you haven't already, you will need Terraform installed.
 This was last tested on version 0.11.3

+* If you haven't already, you will need Packer installed.
+This was last tested on version 1.1.3

 ## Config updates
 * After cloning this repo, update `terraform/terraform.tfvars`
         -aws_key_pair_file